Bylaw

 Contact SalesAdvancedAPI availableAPI · Web

 Bylaw is a runtime enforcement platform that prevents AI agents from executing actions based on incorrect, stale, conflicting, or unauthorized evidence.
 It goes beyond simple tool-call permission checks by verifying the factual basis behind each sensitive action—such as CRM updates, customer messages, refunds, or workflow triggers—before it reaches your production systems.
 Bylaw is designed for engineering and product teams building AI agents, especially those integrating with CRMs, support systems, billing platforms, or internal tools.
 It provides two complementary modes: Trace-to-Gate, which analyzes past agent runs to identify evidence failures, and a runtime SDK that enforces evidence gates in real time.
-How it works: You wrap sensitive actions with the Bylaw SDK.
+You wrap sensitive actions with the Bylaw SDK.
 Before the action executes, Bylaw checks an evidence manifest against deterministic policy rules—looking for missing, stale, conflicting, or unauthorized data.
 It can block, allow, or route risky actions to human review, and it maintains signed audit records.
 What makes Bylaw different is its focus on evidence, not just tool permissions.
 While most guardrails check whether an agent can call a tool, Bylaw checks whether the agent can rely on the facts it used.
 This addresses a growing failure mode in agent deployments where correct tool calls are made with bad evidence.

 Behind the Verdict